 when you're standing somewhere and suddenly wonder what you should be doing with your hands and whether or not they should be in your pockets, that sort of stuff.
 Originality in its purest form can't be taught, but sometimes if you consume enough media and stories, they'll just start coming to you.
 I remember the entire idea of my story came from me just randomly thinking, "What if magic was limited and people had to fight for it?" followed by me thinking, "but what if one person is hoarding it all??" and that was pretty much how the idea of Desolation's Reach came into being.

 These ideas will probably have humble origins but we don't have to actually talk about those.
 When your book is finished and people ask you where you got your ideas and inspiration from, you can always give them some spiel about your childhood stories or whatever and you don't have to tell anyone that the idea came to you while stalking people on Facebook while you were on the toilet.
 You can just conveniently leave that part out.

-At any rate, I'll be back sometime likely within the next week or so for the next installment of the "Dynamic Story" series (if anyone actually cares about that) so stay tuned.
+At any rate, I'll be back sometime likely within the next week or so for the next installment of the "Dynamic Story" series so stay tuned.